1. Home

 Here are the steps for a generic setup.
 It can be applied to any Identity Provider supporting SAML 2.0.

-1. Go to Single Sign-On setup page
+1. Go to the Single Sign-On setup page

 From the top navigation, click on Account Settings in the dropdown.

-Go to Single Sign-On tab
+Go to the Single Sign-On tab

-Check Enable SAML SSO
+Check to Enable SAML SSO

 2. Configure settings in your Identity Provider

-Once you enable SSO in your Terminus account, you’ll see some configuration information (on the right side) that can be used to configure in your Identity Provider (IdP).
+Once you enable SSO in your Terminus account, you’ll see some configuration information (on the right side) that can be used to configure your Identity Provider (IdP).

 In a new browser tab, visit your IdP admin control panel.